 If you’re familiar with Excel, you’re familiar with Google Sheets.
 A “Google Sheet” document is a single document — known as a “workbook” — composed of multiple pages.

-Usually, when you share a Google Sheet, you’re sharing the entire document.
+Usually, when you share a document on Google Sheets, you’re sharing the entire document.

 In this example, we have a sheet that contains our employee schedules.
 We have one page for “Anna” and another page for “Aaron.”